Internet-of-People/mercury-rust/README.md

 Mercury is somewhat similar to a cellular mobile network, it provides features like SMS, calls, data connections, push notifications, etc, but
- - built as an overlay network on top of any existing transport(s), could also use wire or mesh
+ - built as an overlay network on top of any transport layer (currently Tcp but could use Tor, I2P, mesh, etc)
  - your own "cell tower" can join or leave the network any time
  - selecting a "provider" is the only trustful part of the system
  - uses cryptographic keys instead of phone numbers for p2p encrypted communication,